streetstoriesems

 “My phone.”

-Suddenly he started screaming.
+Suddenly the man started screaming.
 He screamed the way a person does when they’re on a roller coaster or running from an ax murderer.
 But his screaming had a distinct feminine tone to it.
+It seemed like he was putting a weird effort into these dramatics.
 Was he mocking me?
 What kind of psychological games was this guy playing?

 Then, he suddenly stopped and in the most casual way he turned to me, as if he had just thought of a great idea and said, “If I pick you up, you can get out through the hatch!
 All you’d have to do is climb the wires to the next floor and get help!”
 He stepped over to me a little.